California condor: Ecology and behavior

 The California condor's large flight muscles are not anchored by a correspondingly large sternum, which restricts them to being primarily soarers.
 The birds flap their wings when taking off from the ground, but after attaining a moderate elevation they largely glide, sometimes going for miles without a single flap of their wings.
 They have been known to fly up to speeds of 90 km/h and as high as 4,600 m.
 They prefer to roost on high perches from which they can launch without any major wing-flapping effort.
 Often, these birds are seen soaring near rock cliffs, using thermals to aid them in keeping aloft.

 The California condor has a long life span, reaching up to 60 years.
 If it survives to adulthood, the condor has few natural threats other than humans.
 Because they lack a syrinx, their vocal display is limited to grunts and hisses.
 Condors bathe frequently and can spend hours a day preening their feathers.
-Condors also perform urohidrosis, or defecate on their legs, to reduce their body temperature.
+Condors also perform urohidrosis, defecation on their legs, to reduce their body temperature.
 There is a well-developed social structure within large groups of condors, with competition to determine a pecking order decided by body language, competitive play behavior, and a variety of hisses and grunts.
 This social hierarchy is displayed especially when the birds feed, with the dominant birds eating before the younger ones.